COSMOS-CTC-Cambridge/damtp-research-programming/modules/mpi.md

     -   MPI can sometimes also buffer things internally, causing two copies of data to be used
     -   downside of our approach is **the send buffer must not be altered** before the transfer is complete
 -   we need a total of 12 datatypes: one per direction per axis
--   `MPI.DOUBLE.Create_subarray` creates the datatype using `MPI.DOUBLE` as the underlying unit datatype element
-    -   `sizes` is the (local) size of the full 3D array of elements of type `MPI.DOUBLE`
-    -   the second argument is the size and shape of the subarray: this needs to be of the same dimension as the full array, but one dimension can be just 1 grid point deep as we do here, effectively making it one dimension lower
-    -   the third argument specifies the grid point where the subarray starts, in coordinates of the full local array
 -   an example 2D subarray of a 2D array
     -   this would be created using `MPI.INT.Create_subarray([5,5], [2,3], [1,2])`
     -   shaded area is the subarray